-The Solstice MFA in Creative Writing Program invites local writers to audit graduate-level creative writing courses during its summer residency, scheduled from June 28-July 7, 2013 on the Pine Manor College campus in Chestnut Hill, MA.
+The Solstice MFA in Creative Writing Program invites local writers to audit graduate-level creative writing courses during its winter residency, scheduled from January 3-12, 2014 on the Pine Manor College campus in Chestnut Hill, MA.
 Classes are open to serious writers working at all levels; the registration fee is $40 per course for the general public.

 READINGS & EVENTS